OUR MISSION

 AZA species survival plan (ssp)

-The mission of this program is to manage the specific species populations within AZA-accredited zoos and aquariums.
+The mission of this program is to manage specific species populations within AZA-accredited zoos and aquariums.
 The species being managed are often either threatened or endangered and must be conserved in order to ensure their survival.
-In addition to breeding plans, the SSP ensures that the zoo is coordinating with other AZA facilities to maintain a healthy and diverse animal population.
+In addition to breeding plans, the Species Survival Plan ensures that the zoo is coordinating with other AZA facilities to maintain a healthy and diverse animal population.

 Animals managed by the SSP